 The Insolvency Service has recently published details of a bankrupt, who was sentenced to six months in prison by Cardiff County Court, for fraudulently transferring assets prior to the making of the bankruptcy order.

 The seriousness of the bankrupt’s conduct was expressed in the judgment of His Honour Judge Stephen Hopkins WC who stated that not only was a custodial sentence ‘the only sentence to reflect the gravity of the offence’, but that an order for costs would also have been made had the bankrupt’s financial position allowed the same.

 Liam Mannall, the Deputy Chief Investigation Officer with the Department for Business, Innovation and Skills said that “The Department for Business, Innovation and Skills will investigate and prosecute individuals who embark on such conduct and place them before the criminal courts.“

 Further details of the facts in this case can be found on the Insolvency Service news website.

 This case is a useful reminder to professional advisers, insolvency practitioners and individuals experiencing financial pressure of the potential sanctions for unlawful dispositions of property by a bankrupt.
 These sanctions include criminal sanctions, as well as the more commonly used powers to set aside such transactions and recover funds for the benefit of a bankrupt’s creditors.

 If you are facing any of these issues or financial pressure is causing other issues our legal advisers are able to assist.
-If you require any further information or assistance please contact Paul Formby in our dispute resolution team on 0844 391 5858.
+If you require any further information or assistance please contact our Dispute Resolution team on 0161 475 7676 or email [email protected].